efeefe/is/pages/03.opendott/city-mattering/item.md

 ===

-_This text was first published in the [OpenDoTT website](https://opendott.org/posts/city-mattering/)_.
+_This text was first published in the [OpenDoTT website](https://opendott.org/posts/city-mattering/).
+To add comments, please check the [Medium version](https://medium.com/@felipefonseca/city-mattering-8f27a5e8c90e) or [the forum topic at maci.global](https://maci.global/t/city-mattering-discussion/237).